London Theatre – The Best Shows Right Now

 Dinner before: Basque cuisine across the river at Eneko

-Drinks after: Head to the World’s Best Bar (officially), Dandelyan
+Drinks after: Head to the new incarnation of the World’s Best Bar (officially), Lyaness

 London Theatre Critics say: The Independent 5*; Financial Times 5*; The Telegraph 5*